Publish applications

 Examples: Windows search index, virus scanner, backup service, etc.

-You can find analysis programs at Microsoft:
+You can find programs for analysis at Microsoft:

 Process Explorer